Shawon5030/History-Of-All-Programming-Language-/php.md

 - 🔗 **Cross-Platform:** Works on Windows, Linux, macOS, and other systems.
 - 🌐 **Database Integration:** Excellent support for databases like MySQL, PostgreSQL, SQLite, etc.
 - 🧰 **Rich Library Support:** Offers thousands of built-in functions.
+- 🔒 **Security:** Provides tools and practices to build secure web apps.